 How to create a Network Virtual Appliance in an Azure Virtual WAN hub

 This article shows you how to use Virtual WAN to connect to your resources in Azure through a Network Virtual Appliance (NVA) in Azure.
 This type of connection requires a VPN device located on-premises that has an externally facing public IP address assigned to it.
-For more information about Virtual WAN, see the What is Virtual WAN?.
+For more information about Virtual WAN, see What is Virtual WAN?

 The steps in this article help you create a Barracuda CloudGen WAN Network Virtual Appliance in the Virtual WAN hub.
 To complete this exercise, you must have a Barracuda Cloud Premise Device (CPE) and a license for the Barracuda CloudGen WAN appliance that you deploy into the hub before you begin.

 For deployment documentation of Cisco SD-WAN within Azure Virtual WAN, see Cisco Cloud OnRamp for Multi-Cloud.

 For deployment documentation of VMware SD-WAN within Azure Virtual WAN, see Deployment Guide for VMware SD-WAN in Virtual WAN Hub

 Verify that you've met the following criteria before beginning your configuration: